 - The US Geological Survey estimates that the Arctic holds 13% of the world’s undiscovered reserves of oil, or about 90 billion barrels, of which 84% lie offshore.
 Natural gas reserves are estimated at 47 trillion cubic metres of gas and 44 billion barrels of liquefied petroleum gas, or 30% of undiscovered gas reserves and 20% of undiscovered LPG.

-- Oil companies are eyeing up the Arctic despite its remoteness, investment risk and having some of the most challenging drilling conditions in the world.
+- Oil companies are eyeing up the Arctic despite its remoteness, investment risk and having some of the most challenging and unpredictable drilling conditions in the world including extreme weather, floating ice and a challenging Ocean environment.

 - In the Arctic, clean-up from an oil spill is immensely difficult because of the physical conditions and techniques available to contain and clean-up an oil spill are inadequate, meaning that the consequences of a spill for Arctic life are catastrophic.
 There are two reasons not to drill in the Arctic: we just are not ready to drill there; and, we have a moral imperative not to continue the cycle of dependency that the melting Arctic epitomizes.